revalew/TheSliderTest/README.md

 # TheSliderTest
-Basic Game mede with Unity for WebGL
+Basic Game made with Unity for WebGL